am215618/DesktopInterface/README.md

 My current desktop interface.

-Please have a go and see if you can find any bugs in it.
+If you want to see how I made it, [Go here](https://alexgame.dev/blog/)